-Equipped with an array of vocal techniques, you are now able to utilize this versatility to further liberate your musical expression.
-In Private Voice III, you will start working with more advanced vocal skills such as melodic embellishment and improvisation.
-This is the semester where you develop your nuance and range to begin establishing your unique artistic voice.
+Equipped with an array of vocal techniques, students are now able to utilize this versatility to further liberate their musical expression.
+In Private Voice III, students will start working with more advanced vocal skills such as melodic embellishment and improvisation.
+Students develop their nuance and range to begin establishing a unique artistic voice.
 Prerequisites: MTH 156